QuantAMMProtocol/quantammsim/docs/source/tutorials/cow_pools.rst

 Implementation Details
 ----------------------

-The logic can be found in the class documenation :ref:`here <cow pool>`.
+The logic can be found in the class documentation :ref:`here <cow pool>`.